dynatrace-oss/OneAgent-SDK-Python-AutoInstrumentation/README.md

   * https://github.com/Dynatrace/OneAgent-SDK-for-Python#using-the-oneagent-sdk-for-python-with-forked-child-processes-only-available-on-linux
 * `AUTODYNATRACE_VIRTUAL_HOST`: Overwrite the default Virtual Host for Flaks and Django
 * `AUTODYNATRACE_APPLICATION_ID`: Overwrite the default Application Name for Flask and Django
-* `AUTODYNATRACE_CONTEXT_ROOT`: Overwrite the default Context Root for Flask And Django
+* `AUTODYNATRACE_CONTEXT_ROOT`: Overwrite the default Context Root for Flask and Django